ha12ri/Python_for_Security/README.md

 1. Creating a Socket Connection
 2. Creating a Port Scanner
-3. Brute forcing an SSH connection
-4. Packet Sniffing
+3. Packet Sniffing
-5. Ethernet frame from raw packets
+4. Ethernet frame from raw packets
-6. IP headers from Ethernet frames
+5. IP headers from Ethernet frames
-7. Creating a TCP server
+6. Creating a TCP server